 How Lead Gets Into Drinking Water

 Lead in drinking water usually comes from water distribution lines or household plumbing rather than lakes, wells or streams.
 Lead from other sources, such as ingesting old-paint chips or dust, can contribute to the child's overall lead exposure.
-Learn about other sources of lead.

 Measuring Lead in Drinking Water